What improves the delivery of economics teaching in UK higher education?

-Make delivery structure visible, align teaching to assessment expectations, and ensure parity by mode; these actions lift engagement in economics.
-In the National Student Survey (NSS), the delivery of teaching lens tracks how sessions are structured, paced and supported across the sector and records a sentiment index of +23.9, while economics shows a near‑neutral tone on delivery (−0.1) despite strong regard for staff.
-The most powerful lever is assessment clarity: student sentiment on marking criteria sits at −48.1.
-Addressing the delivery gap by mode also matters, with full‑time students at +27.3 versus part‑time at +7.2.
+Economics students engage more when teaching feels well structured, assessment expectations are explicit, and support is consistent across study modes.
+In the National Student Survey (NSS), the delivery of teaching lens tracks how sessions are structured, paced and supported across the sector and records a sentiment index of +23.9, while economics shows a near-neutral tone on delivery (-0.1) despite strong regard for staff.
+The clearest improvement lever is assessment clarity: student sentiment on marking criteria sits at -48.1, and the delivery gap by mode is also stark, with full-time students at +27.3 versus part-time at +7.2.

 How does lecturer passion shape engagement?

-Students report that lecturer enthusiasm significantly enhances learning.
-When staff display deep subject expertise and energy, complex theories become more accessible and enjoyable, and students engage more actively with application.
-Combining passionate delivery with active methods and explicit links to assessment encourages a more connected learning environment and turns routine classes into discussion‑led sessions.
+Lecturer enthusiasm makes difficult material feel worth grappling with.
+When staff show deep subject expertise and energy, complex theories become more accessible, students participate more actively, and application feels less abstract.
+Combining that passion with active methods and explicit links to assessment creates a more connected learning environment and turns routine classes into discussion-led sessions.

 What works and what fails in online delivery?

-Online materials provide flexibility and support independence, yet economics students often miss real‑time challenge and dialogue in remote formats.
-A hybrid model that pairs high‑quality recordings with live problem‑solving and Q&A restores interaction while retaining access.
-Adding regular live touchpoints and signposting within recordings helps students test understanding and progress through the week.
+Online delivery works best when flexibility does not replace interaction.
+Materials and recordings support independence, yet economics students often miss real-time challenge and dialogue in remote formats, a pattern explored in how remote learning is working for economics students.
+A hybrid model that pairs high-quality recordings with live problem-solving and Q&A restores interaction while retaining access, while regular live touchpoints and clear signposting within recordings help students test understanding and stay on track through the week.

 How can the curriculum make theory usable?

-Students want more applied work that mirrors professional practice.
-Integrating case studies, real‑time market analysis and collaborative projects connects theory to decisions graduates will make in policy and industry.
+Applied teaching helps students see why economics matters beyond the exam.
+Integrating case studies, real-time market analysis and collaborative projects connects theory to the decisions graduates will make in policy and industry.
 Involving industry experts in curriculum and assessment design, and using workshops that simulate economic consulting, strengthens employability and deepens understanding.

 Which resources support effective self-study?

-Students value access to lecture recordings, comprehensive textbooks and data analysis software, but many experience an overreliance on self‑direction.
-Pair autonomy with structure: provide concise session summaries, worked examples and “what to do next” guidance.
-Regular tutorials and drop‑ins allow students to interrogate difficult material.
-Standardising materials and release times supports parity for part‑time and commuting students.
+Self-study resources help only when they reduce uncertainty.
+Students value access to lecture recordings, comprehensive textbooks and data analysis software, a mix echoed in the learning resources economics students say improve outcomes, but many experience an overreliance on self-direction.
+Pair autonomy with structure by providing concise session summaries, worked examples and clear "what to do next" guidance.
+Regular tutorials and drop-ins then give students a place to interrogate difficult material, while standardising materials and release times supports parity for part-time and commuting students.

 Why does teaching quality vary, and how do we reduce variance?

-Variation across modules and staff drives uneven outcomes and satisfaction.
-Programme teams can use a light‑touch delivery rubric (structure, clarity, pacing, interaction) and brief peer observations to spread effective habits.
-Standardising slide structures and terminology reduces cognitive load, while termly review of student feedback prioritises modules where improvements will move the needle most.
+Consistency matters almost as much as excellence.
+Variation across modules and staff drives uneven outcomes and satisfaction, so programme teams benefit from a light-touch delivery rubric covering structure, clarity, pacing and interaction, backed by brief peer observations to spread effective habits.
+Standardising slide structures and terminology reduces cognitive load, while termly review of student feedback helps teams prioritise the modules where improvements will move the needle most.

 When do tutorials and seminars add value?

-These sessions work when they move beyond recap to application.
-Plan around discussion, short problem‑based tasks and explicit “how this will be assessed” links.
-Bringing text and data analysis into the room strengthens students’ analytical skills and mirrors expectations in coursework and exams.
+These sessions add value when they move beyond recap to application.
+Plan them around discussion, short problem-based tasks and explicit "how this will be assessed" links.
+Bringing text and data analysis into the room strengthens students' analytical skills and mirrors expectations in coursework and exams.

 How should feedback and communication change?

-Students consistently ask for constructive, timely feedback and predictable communication.
-Publish annotated exemplars and checklist‑style rubrics so expectations are transparent, and set a realistic service level for feedback turnaround.
-Name an owner for timetabling and course communications, publish changes and rationales in one place, and issue a weekly digest.
-Digital platforms streamline updates and queries; structured peer review and analytics‑supported commentary make feedback specific and usable.
+Clear feedback and predictable communication reduce avoidable stress.
+Students consistently ask for constructive, timely feedback and reliable updates, so publish annotated exemplars and checklist-style rubrics to make expectations transparent, which aligns with what economics students need from feedback, then set a realistic service level for feedback turnaround.
+Naming an owner for timetabling and course communications, publishing changes and rationales in one place, and issuing a weekly digest all help.
+Digital platforms streamline updates and queries, while structured peer review and analytics-supported commentary make feedback more specific and usable.

 What should providers prioritise next?

-Prioritise visible structure in delivery, alignment between sessions and assessment, and parity by mode.
+Start with the fixes students will feel fastest: visible structure in delivery, alignment between sessions and assessment, and parity by mode.
 Strengthen tutorials as sites of application, invest in staff development to stabilise delivery quality, and use short pulse checks to track shifts in tone across cohorts.
-Economics students value breadth and coherence; clarifying assessment and stabilising communications will raise the overall experience.
+Economics students value breadth and coherence, so clearer assessment and more reliable communication between economics students and staff should lift the overall experience.

 How Student Voice Analytics helps you